Yeni Şafak: Other disinformation incidents

 On 15 January 2016 Yeni Şafak published a video purportedly showing live audience members of the prime-time Beyaz Show talk show chanting slogans in support of outlawed Kurdish leader Abdullah Öcalan.
 British investigative news agency D8 News published a forensic analysis demonstrating that the audio track was modified before publication, adding voices sampled from an unrelated protest.
 The article also presented evidence that Yeni Şafak editors likely attempted to cover up their claims rather than issuing a formal retraction.
 The falsification incident was subsequently corroborated and covered by other news outlets in Turkey.

 In 2021 retired professor and politician Mustafa Ozturk (Mustafa Öztürk (politician born in 1953)), was quoted as an authority on the environment, as saying that there are no greenhouse gas emissions by Turkey.

 Anti-Semitism

 On 11 July 2014 Yeni Şafak columnists İbrahim Sancak and Yusuf Kaplan resorted to hate speech against Jews.

 On 23 and 30 July 2014 Yeni Şafak columnist İbrahim Tenekeci resorted to hate speech against Jews and identified them as "eternal pain of humanity".

+On 23 February 2026, İbrahim Karagül, the former editor-in-chief, published an article in which he described Jews as having "corrupted human genetics" and as a "race at war with all of humanity."
+He portrayed their statehood as a "seventy-year lie" through which they have created global control networks.
+He framed Israel and "the Jewish tribe" as a global existential threat, claiming they manipulate world events, finance, and conflicts to dominate humanity and alleging that they plan the destruction of entire nations and are "at war with the human race."